Hanchen Cui

 I am a Ph.D. student in computer science at University of Minnesota Twin Cities, working with Prof. Karthik Desingh.
 I received my master's and bachelor's degree from Shanghai Jiao Tong University and Xidian University, respectively.
 Previously, I'm a researcher at Shanghai Qi Zhi Institute, where I work closely with Prof. Yang Gao at IIIS, Tsinghua University.
 Afterwards, I have a short visit at NUS, collaborating with Prof. Lin Shao

-I interned at Meta FAIR in the summer of 2025, where I was mentored by Franziska Meier and Krishna Murthy Jatavallabhula and worked on world models and vision-language-action models.
+I interned at Meta FAIR in the summer of 2025, where I was mentored by Franziska Meier and Krishna Murthy Jatavallabhula and worked on action-conditioned world models and vision-language-action models.

 Email: hanchen.cui147[at]gmail.com